Table of Contents[Hide][Show]

 What about using washcloths or muslins to wash your face?
 They’re fine to use as long as you use a fresh washcloth or muslin every time you wash your face.
 They must be washed and dried after every use (not just rinsed out and lying around your bathroom).
 And never wash them with bleach or harsh detergents (I recommend using a fragrance-free, eco laundry detergent).

-And remember, after washing your face with a clean washcloth, don’t go patting your face dry with your dirty bath towel!
+And remember, after washing your face with a clean, organic bamboo washcloth, don’t go patting your face dry with your dirty bath towel!

 There’s a big difference between the water you use to gently wash and rinse your face over the sink, and the water jetting out of your shower head.
-High pressure water is known to cause microscopic tears in your skin, and if it’s hot water, and spraying on your skin for long periods of time; that’s going to strip your skin of its natural oils and aggravate acne and breakouts.
+High pressure water is known to cause microscopic tears in your skin.
+This is especially true if it’s hot water and spraying on your skin for long periods of time.
+That’s going to strip your skin of its natural oils and aggravate acne and breakouts.

-I know it’s much easier to shower and wash your face at the same time, but it’s not worth the serious damage it can do to the delicate skin on your face.
+I know it’s much easier to shower and wash your face at the same time, but it’s not worth it.
+It can cause serious damage to the delicate skin on your face.

 In all, water in small amounts can be therapeutic for your skin.
 But if you use too much, or it’s too hot, or too strong; it will irritate your breakouts, cause dryness, broken capillaries, and make it much harder for your skin to heal.